Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 For some concepts within a zib, examples are available in the export to FHIR logical models.
 These are mapped to `ElementDefinition.example`.

 The `ElementDefinition.example` should use the concept's datatype.
 However, the quality of these examples is poor, which is likely the result of storage as free text per concept within ART-DECOR.
 Often the example value of a coded concept is mapped to a `CodeableConcept.text` with the concept's DefinitionCode to `CodeadbleConcept.coding.` This might be very confusing for the readers as this does not represent how such a concept will be exchanged.
 Therefore, the `ElementDefinition.example` is not used with the pre-populated values for the zib export.

+## Terminology <a name="Terminology"></a>

+### Netherlands Edition SNOMED codes<a name="DutchSnomed"></a>
+The zibs often make use of SNOMED codes that are defined in the Netherlands SNOMED edition.
+These codes can be used for the CBBs if they are applicable.
+In this case, the code and meaning should be submitted to the Belgian terminology center to have it requested for adoption in the SNOMED International edition.
+The code will be retained once it is included in the international edition.
+If a code is rejected, it is necessary to define the code in a custom CodeSystem and use this code because Belgian vendors generally do not have access to the Netherlands SNOMED edition.

+### Custom codes<a name="CustomCodes"></a>
+In some cases, a code does not (yet) exist in (international) terminology systems.
+In those cases, a custom CodeSystem can be defined.
+The name of the CodeSystem matches the name of the valueset it is used in.

+The `CodeSystem.Purpose` should mention: _"This CodeSystem is developed to define concepts that were not available in SNOMED International at the time of writing.
+If a matching SNOMED code is available in a ValueSet, the SNOMED code SHOULD be used instead of the code defined by this CodeSystem."_

+When a code from a custom CodeSystem has been adopted by an internationally utilized CodeSystem after the initial implementation it cannot be easily replaced and generally requires a transition period.
+The new code can be added to the ValueSet alongside the old code including guidance and expectations of the implementer about the usage of these codes.

 ## Examples <a name="Examples"></a>
 Examples are a vital part of any specification as they will allow the reader to easier understand the expectations.
 Every logical model and profile shall have at least one example.